fr33z3/semantic_navigation/README.md

 Generate the config file:
 <pre><code>
-$ rake semantic_navigation:install
+$ rails generate semantic_navigation:install
 </code></pre>

+###Quick start

+Configure your navigation in config/semantic_navigation.rb

+<pre><code>

+</code></pre>

+Render the navigation using the semantic_navigation helper methods and options for them.

-For the information of how to configure and render your menus read the <a href='https://github.com/fr33z3/semantic_navigation/wiki'>Wiki</a>
+For the information of how to configure and render your navigation read the <a href='https://github.com/fr33z3/semantic_navigation/wiki'>Wiki</a>